Esukhia/teachingtibetan.com/docs/reception/reading_correspondence.md

 <!-- div:right-panel -->

-> Can understand documentaries, live interviews, talk shows, plays and the majority of films in the standard form of the language or a familiar variety.
+> Can read correspondence relating to their field of interest and readily grasp the essential meaning.
+Can understand what is said in a personal e-mail or posting even where some colloquial language is used.